dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

 :::tip
-Time travel is disabled by default.
-To enable time travel for your application, please specify `--enable-timetravel` when you [register your application](../api-reference/cloud-cli#npx-dbos-cloud-app-register).
+To enable time travel for your application, specify `--enable-timetravel` when you [register your application](../api-reference/cloud-cli#npx-dbos-cloud-app-register).
 :::

 After you've registered your application, deploy it to run it in the cloud.